Wooden Chairs on a beach

 • Between ages 65 and 67 (depending on the year you were born), you'll receive higher monthly payments for a shorter period of time.

-• Visit the Social Security website and estimate the benefit amount.
+• Visit the Social Security website ssa.gov and estimate the benefit amount.

 • Remember that payments for Medicare health coverage will be deducted from your Social Security payments.